-Entering the U.S. in J-1 or F-1 Status
+Entering the U.S. in F-1 or J-1 Status

 All F-1 and J-1 students (except Canadians) must have a valid appropriate F-1 or J-1 visa stamp in their passports before entering the U.S.

-- Your UVA Form I-20 or DS-2019
+- Your UVa Form I-20 or DS-2019

 - Your passport valid for at least six months beyond the date of admission

-- Your valid visa in your passport
+- Your valid F-1/J-1 visa in your passport